alexbosworth/ln-service/README.md

 `description` is not supported in LND 0.10.4 and below

+`utxo_confirmations` is not supported on LND 0.11.1 or below

     {
       [description]: <Transaction Label String>
       [fee_tokens_per_vbyte]: <Chain Fee Tokens Per Virtual Byte Number>